Baseflow/XF-Material-Library/README.md

                                         acknowledgementText: "Got It");

     await MaterialDialogs.ShowAlertAsync(message: "This is an alert dialog",
-                                        title: "Alert Dialog");

-    await MaterialDialogs.ShowAlertAsync(message: "This is an alert dialog",
                                         title: "Alert Dialog",
                                         acknowledgementText: "Got It");
     ```

     - `acknowledgementText` - The text of the alert dialog's acknowledgement button.
 The default string value is `Ok`.

 - Showing an alert dialog for confirmation of action.
+Returns true when the confirm button was clicked, false if the dismiss button was clicked or if the alert dialog was dismissed.

     ```c#
+    await MaterialDialogs.ShowConfirmAsync(message: "Do you want to sign in?",
+                                        confirmingText: "Sign In");

-    await MaterialDialogs.ShowAlertAsync(message: "Do you want to sign in?",
+    await MaterialDialogs.ShowConfirmAsync(message: "Do you want to sign in?",
                                         confirmingText: "Sign In",
-                                        confirmingAction: () => { /*code to sign in*/ });

-    await MaterialDialogs.ShowAlertAsync(message: "Do you want to sign in?",
-                                        title: "Sign in to app",
-                                        confirmingText: "Sign In",
-                                        confirmingAction: () => { /*code to sign in*/ });
+                                        dismissiveText: "No");

-    await MaterialDialogs.ShowAlertAsync(message: "Discard draft?",
+    await MaterialDialogs.ShowConfirmAsync(message: "Discard draft?",
                                         title: "Confirm",
                                         confirmingText: "Yes",
-                                        confirmingAction: () => { /*code to discard draft*/ },
                                         dismissiveText: "No");
     ```

     - `confirmingText` - The text of the alert dialog's confirmation button.

-    - `confirmingAction` - The action that will run when the confirmation button is clicked.

     - `dismissiveText` - The text of the alert dialog's dismissive button.
 The default string value is `Cancel`.